Professional tier · Customer / Support

 Week 1

 First Friday support-health digest ships.
-Routing rules calibrated.
+Routing rules tuned.
 Escalation paths confirmed with your support lead.

 Month 1